Renowned Celerity Stylist Law Roach Announces His Shocking 'Retirement'

 Roach’s decision has also re-started a conversation on mental health in the fashion industry.

-“Hopefully law roach’s instagram post creates healthy dialogue around fashion and how nasty that industry is,” wrote photographer Nico Kartel.
+“Hopefully law roach’s Instagram post creates a healthy dialogue around fashion and how nasty that industry is,” wrote photographer Nico Kartel.

 “Mental health is first,” added TV personality NeNe Leakes.